The Picsha AI Asset Pipeline

 With clean derivatives generated, we invoke our multimodal LLM architecture to construct the Search Engine indexing:

-- Vision Analysis (Rekognition & Claude): Assets possessing a physical image derivative (Photos, Document Posters, Video Posters) are pushed to AWS Rekognition for bounding-box facial recognition (mapping into specific Collections) and moderation.
-Simultaneously, we pass the proxy to Amazon's Claude 3 Haiku to visually read and summarize the content.
+- Vision Analysis (Rekognition & Claude): Assets possessing a physical image derivative (Photos, Document Posters, Video Posters) are pushed to AWS Rekognition for bounding-box facial recognition (mapping into specific Collections) and, if explicitly enabled in the config, content safety/moderation checks.
+Simultaneously, we pass the proxy to Anthropic Claude to visually read and summarize the content.

-- Transcript & Document AI (Sonnet): Audio is fed into Amazon Transcribe for full textual transcripts.
-The transcript (or extracted document text) is forwarded to Claude Sonnet via Bedrock to cleanly summarize massive multi-page payloads into actionable paragraphs.
+- Transcript & Document AI: Audio is fed into Amazon Transcribe for full textual transcripts.
+The transcript (or extracted document text) is forwarded to Anthropic Claude via Bedrock to cleanly summarize massive multi-page payloads into actionable paragraphs.

 Phase 1D: Persistence